TENS Unit For TMJ: Is It Strong Enough To Relieve Your Pain?

 We work with our patients to identify any potential lifestyle factors contributing to their TMJ pain, such as stress and poor posture.
 We then work with them to develop an individualized plan to help address these factors to address their pain and improve their quality of life.

-At Neuragenex, we understand the pain and discomfort caused by TMJ.
+At Relatyv, we understand the pain and discomfort caused by TMJ.
 That’s why we apply a whole-person approach to treating the condition, combining electrical stimulation therapy, IV therapy, and lifestyle counseling to provide long-term relief.

 Our goal is to achieve a lasting solution to your TMJ pain, so you can return to living a normal and healthy life.
 Let us help you find the pain relief you deserve today.